BillHertzing/ATAP.Utilities/src/ATAP.Utilities.AutoDoc/Documentation/Using AutoDoc project in your Repository.md

 This server is casesensitive on html references

 Your Logo:
-make sure the href in logo.tmpl.partial agrees in case with teh Index.html for your documentation site's default page (usually index.html)
+make sure the href in logo.tmpl.partial agrees in case with the Index.html for your documentation site's default page (usually index.html)

 Your Footer: